loveencounterflow/rustybuzz-wasm/README.md

   that this *does not tell you how fast HarfBuzz itself is* because secondary effects (overhead of one process per line of text, re-reading fonts) can be reasonably expected to dominate performance.

+The benchmarks ([source here]()) were done with 100 lines of text with 100 words on each line; counts represent Unicode code units (thus, approximately characters).

 ```
 rustybuzz_wasm_rusty_shaping   0.300 s   65,732 items   218,840⏶Hz     4,570⏷nspc
 rustybuzz_wasm_json_shaping    0.368 s   65,732 items   178,605⏶Hz     5,599⏷nspc